-I have just watched Karl Meltzer’s movie on his successful FKT (Fastest Known Time) on the Appalachian Trail.
+I have just watched a movie Karl Meltzer on his successful FKT (Fastest Known Time) on the Appalachian Trail.
 The movies called ‘Made To Be Broken!’

 While watching the movie I thought of Karl’s previous failed attempts, the most recent being in 2014.
 Let’s get one thing straight, the Appalachian Trail is tough – very tough.
 The first time you try something and fail you can put it down to inexperience, bad planning, bad luck or whatever… but I say failure is good!

 Life is full of failure and if we don’t learn how to pick ourselves up and try again, then our lives will not be complete.